danrynr/danrynr/README.md

 # Welcome 👋

-CS Student who loves Networking, Infrastructure, and Cybersecurity.
+CS Student who loves Networking, Software, Infrastructure, and Cybersecurity.

 <span style="color:red;">_- There is more behind the curtain. -_</span>